Burgestrand/sprig/README.md

 Has the `model` property, the name of another Sprig model.

+Has the `foreign_field` property, this specifies the field name of the corresponding BelongsTo field in the related model.
+This allows the relationship to work both ways with non-standard or aliased foreign keys.

 #### Sprig_Field_BelongsTo

 A reference to another model by the child model primary key value.
 Represented by a select input.

 Has the `model` property, the name of another Sprig model.

+The `column` property can be used to specify a non-standard foreign_key.

 #### Sprig_Field_HasMany

 A reference to many other models by this model primary key value.
 Does not produce a form input.

 Has the `model` property, the name of another Sprig model.

+Has the `foreign_field` property, this specifies the field name of the corresponding BelongsTo field in the related model.
+This allows the relationship to work both ways with non-standard or aliased foreign keys.

 #### Sprig_Field_ManyToMany